 Izzy didn't respond; he was scribbling on one of Willis's notepads, trying to write down what Xuanwumon had told them word for word: essence of the gods… Dark Masters… Our enemy… A lot of it was just elaboration on their first adventure, but some of the other things the giant turtle had said were more cryptic.

 "What're you doing?"
 Mimi asked, looking over his shoulder.
 Yolei and Willis looked too.

-Izzy hesitated, putt the pen down and took a piece of bacon.
+Izzy hesitated, put the pen down and took a piece of bacon.
 He had some more new theories, but he didn't want to make anybody worry yet.
-"Don't worry about it," he said, "I'm just thinking."
+"I'm just thinking," he said.

 Palmon looked at Pururumon.
 "Say, what did that feel like, anyway?" she asked.
 "It didn't look very nice."